 When you start up your Mac, the servers (set to be on by default) are automatically launched and run as invisible background applications.

-Use your web browser to connect to the Admin server.
-Enter:
+On the iTools machine, you can use your web browser to connect to the iTools Admin server, using "localhost" or 127.0.0.1.
+From other locations, use the machines fully qualified host name or IP address: